NabilBennai/TropicoAdvisor/README.md

 - `Tropico.Analysis` - Island snapshot and rule engine that produces the suggestions
 - `Tropico.Localization` - Languages, translation catalogs and localizable texts
 - `Tropico.Data` - SQLite history of analysed saves (`%APPDATA%/TropicoAdvisor/history.db`, one snapshot per island and game day) and the comparison behind the Evolution tab
-- `Tropico.Cli` - Prints a save summary and the suggestions in the console
+- `Tropico.Cli` - Prints a save summary and the suggestions in the console (latest save, or the path given as argument)
 - `Tropico.Desktop` - Avalonia desktop application

 ```